-- · A decline in demand for any of our more significant products, including our modem products, FM tuners or ProSLIC; - · Failure of our products to achieve continued market acceptance; - An improved version of our products being offered by a competitor; - · New technological standards or changes to existing standards that we are unable to address with our products; - · A failure to release new products or enhanced versions of our existing products on a timely basis; and - · The failure of our new products to achieve market acceptance.
+- A decline in demand for any of our more significant products, including our modern products, FM tuners or ProSLIC; - Failure of our products to achieve continued market acceptance; - An improved version of our products being offered by a competitor; - New technological standards or changes to existing standards that we are unable to address with our products; - A failure to release new products or enhanced versions of our existing products on a timely basis; and - The failure of our new products to achieve market acceptance.

-We depend on our key personnel to manage our business effectively in a rapidly changing market, and if we are unable to retain our current personnel and hire additional personnel, our ability to develop and successfully market our products could be harmed internal processes to reduce our reliance on specific individuals, and on properly managing the transition of key roles when they occur.
+We depend on our key personnel to manage our business effectively in a rapidly changing market, and if we are unable to retain our current personnel and hire additional personnel, our ability to develop and successfully market our products could be harmed

+We believe our future success will depend in large part upon our ability to attract and retain highly skilled managerial, engineering, sales and marketing personnel.
+We believe that our future success will be dependent on retaining the services of our key personnel, developing their successors and certain internal processes to reduce our reliance on specific individuals, and on properly managing the transition of key roles when they occur.
 There is currently a shortage of qualified personnel with significant experience in the design, development, manufacturing, marketing and sales of analog and mixed-signal ICs.
 In particular, there is a shortage of engineers who are familiar with the intricacies of the design and manufacturability of analog elements, and competition for such personnel is intense.
 Our key technical personnel represent a significant asset and serve as the primary source for our technological and product innovations.
 We may not be successful in attracting and retaining sufficient numbers of technical personnel to support our anticipated growth.
 The loss of any of our key employees or the inability to attract or retain qualified personnel both in the United States and internationally, including engineers, sales, applications and marketing personnel, could delay the development and introduction of, and negatively impact our ability to sell, our products.